lionheart/LHSKeyboardAdjusting/README.md

    @end
    ```

-   Then, in your view controller, implement `keyboardAdjustingView` to return the view that should be pinned to the top of the keyboard.
+2. In your view controller, implement `keyboardAdjustingView` to return the view you'd like to pin to the top of the keyboard.
+It could be anything, but a UIScrollView, UITableView, or a UITextView are the most likely candidates.

    ```
    #pragma mark - LHSKeyboardAdjusting